What Is Operational Risk for Airline SMS

 - Tail strikes.

-Runway safety incidents are the exact opposite of LOC-I. For example, last year (2016), runway excursions accounted for a whopping 19% of accidents – the most common type of accident by far.
+Runway safety incidents are the exact opposite of LOC-I. For example, in 2016, runway excursions accounted for a whopping 19% of accidents – the most common type of accident by far.
 However, only 6% of these types of accidents resulted in fatalities in the 2012-2016 period.

 Situational awareness will play the biggest role in preventing runway safety incidents.
 The best mitigation efforts will focus slightly more on reducing likelihood of runway safety incidents, as the relative severity of runway incidents is fairly low.